aquasecurity/deployments/cyber_center/kubernetes_and_openshift/manifests/README.md

 ### CyberCenter image for deployment

-The CyberCenter image is added in the [CyberCenter deploy yaml file](./002_cybercenter_deploy.yaml#L40) at the line 40.
-You can use one of the two following CyberCenter images:
+The required CyberCenter image is added in the [CyberCenter deploy yaml file](./002_cybercenter_deploy.yaml#L44) at the line 44.
+The deployment uses the following image:

-* **cc-standard:latest**: is used for support on vulnerabilities related to all the operating systems.
-This image is used in the deployment yaml file.
-* **cc-premium:latest**: is used to get support on vulnerabilities related to all the programming languages including the operating systems.
+* **cc-premium:latest**: Provides support for identifying vulnerabilities related to all supported programming languages and operating systems.

 ### mTLS